太陽工業コラム

 Toya’s challenge also brought new value to the project and was an important step forward for the future.

-My career in the logistics engineering department has ranged from tycoon design, material testing, product evaluation, and safety seminars for customers. just as the EVA tarpaulin recycling project was getting underway, I was put in charge of material evaluation and technical support for recycled EVA tarpaulin.
+My career in the logistics engineering department has ranged from the designing of TAICON, material testing, product evaluation, and safety seminars for customers.
+Just as the EVA tarpaulin recycling project was getting underway, I was put in charge of material evaluation and technical support for the recycled EVA tarpaulin.

-In fact, we have been implementing such ideas as recycling or upcycling products that have been in use for 15 years and transforming them into new products.
-However, in the beginning, we were a bit concerned that we were not achieving the desired results from the perspective of new product development and new material research as a logistics department.
+As a matter of fact, we have been implementing ideas such as recycling or upcycling products that have been in use for 15 years and transforming them into new products.
+However, the initial develppment was focused on the point of view of the Logistics Department.
+We had failed to achive the desired results, which made me nervous.

-However, the general manager proposed to recycle tycons that had reached the end of their useful life as tycons again, thereby reducing the cost of waste disposal and improving system efficiency.
+However, the General Manager proposed to recycle TAICON that had reached the end of their useful life as TAICON again, thereby reducing the cost of waste disposal and improving system efficiency.
 He concretely demonstrated what a leading company should look like.
-I personally found great value and significance in the process of recycling from Ticon to Ticon, rather than using an entirely new resource, and I moved forward with the realization of this proposal.
+I personally found great value and significance in the process of recycling from TAICON to TAICON, rather than using an entirely new resource, and I moved forward with the realization of this proposal.

 Diverse wisdom intermingles and enthusiasm fuses.